 They can also…

-Come in a wide variety of colors and many different markings on his coat.
+He comes in various colors and has many different markings on his coat.
 Common colors include:

 - Black and tan,